javiee/idoven/exercise.md

 ![DB cluster](images/pgpoolpng.png)

-In terms of monitoring no major changes, remote-write to prometheus or mimir instance.
+In terms of monitoring, no major changes, remote-write to prometheus or mimir instance.